mislam77/SeihaiSensou-Listicle-CodePath-WEB103/README.md

 Submitted by: **Md Wasiul Islam**

-About this web app: **Seihai Sensou! is a web application that showcases the legendary servants who participated in the 5th Holy Grail War in Fuyuki.
+About this web app: **Seihai Sensou! is a web application that showcases the legendary servants who participated in the 5th Holy Grail War in Fuyuki (Fate Stay/Night series).
 This project is built using Express.js for the backend and Vite (Vanilla JS) for the frontend development.**

 Time spent: **3-4** hours